Sub-bass: Hearing and usage

 20 Hz is considered the normal low-frequency limit of human hearing.
 When pure sine waves are reproduced under ideal conditions and at very high decibels, a human listener will be able to identify tones as low as 12 Hz (G–1).
 Audio tracks known as bass tests use sub-bass frequencies which are used to test or to demonstrate the capabilities of audio equipment.
 High-end subwoofers can accurately reproduce sound to about 18 Hz ±2 dB.

-Sub-bass energy is popular in dance music, where the low frequencies involve energy from the kick drum (bass drum), the bass guitar and electronic synthesizers and drum machines.
+Sub-bass is popular in dance music, where the low frequencies are produced by the kick drum (bass drum), the bass guitar and electronic synthesizers and drum machines.
 Particular genres such as house music, drum and bass and dubstep often feature a bassline that consists mainly of sub-bass frequencies.
 Much experimental music uses sub-bass, in particular drone music, where the majority of the sound can often be in the sub-bass range.
 Often, hip hop and rap songs feature prevalent sub-bass.
 The pedal keyboard range on pipe organs also often extends into the sub-bass range; the bottom note of a 16′ stop is typically tuned to 32 Hz (C1), a 32′ stop at 16 Hz (C0).